 I did as I was told and jumped up on the horse that Maron offered to me.
 It was taller than Ghost, but more slender too.
 I felt like a knight upon its back.
-We left the stables and made our way out of New Stormwind’s main gate that would take us along the northern edge of Elwynn Forest and into Northshire.
+We left the stables and made our way out of Stonehaven’s eastern gate.
+That road would take us along the northern edge of Eldeir Forest and into Bantari.

 We rode in silence for a long way before Maron spoke again.

 “So, what do you know about your grandfather?”

 “Nothing really,” I said.
 “Only that he was a Flamecaller.”

 “He was a powerful magic user, and he was a clever man too.
 I used to listen to him tell me stories of his grand adventures all the time.
 Your father never cared for any of it, mind you, but I was captivated.”

 “He was in the Academy of Magic Users?”
 I asked, already knowing the answer.